Boburbek2001/ss/README.md

-# The git dashboard to learn
+# The git dashboard to learnn

 It is a demo t learn pull commit push in git bash Somethin to commit